Skip to content

 Security breaches include both accidental and deliberate access.

-In contrast, an example of deliberate unauthorised access would be a cyber-attack on your company, resulting in cyber-criminals obtaining your customers’ payment details.
+In contrast, an example of deliberate unauthorised access is a cyber-attack on your company that results in cybercriminals obtaining your customers’ payment details.

 How Does a Breach ‘Risk People’s Rights and Freedoms’?

-Both examples mentioned above constitute a risk to someone’s rights and freedoms.
-In the first example (sending occupational health materials to the wrong staff member), someone’s sensitive personal information mistakenly goes to a colleague without their consent.
-This is a significant breach of trust and their right to privacy.
+Both examples mentioned above pose a risk to someone’s rights and freedoms.
+In the first example, sending occupational health materials to the wrong staff member results in sensitive personal information being accidentally shared with a colleague without consent.
+This is a significant breach of trust and privacy.

-The second example (a cyber-attack resulting in the theft of customer payment details) puts those customers at risk of identity fraud and financial loss.
-Therefore, it is simple to satisfy this second element.
+The second example — a cyber-attack resulting in the theft of customer payment details — puts those customers at risk of identity fraud and financial loss.
+Therefore, it is simple to meet the requirement of showing a risk to individuals.

-Consequently, if your company concludes that a personal data breach does not constitute a risk to rights and freedoms, it should thoroughly document its reasons for that decision.
+Consequently, if your company concludes that a personal data breach does not constitute a risk to rights and freedoms, the reasons for that decision should be documented.

-However, there are occasional instances where a personal data breach does not significantly impact the rights and freedoms of individuals.
-For example, you unlikely need to report a breach to the ICO if it involves:
+There are occasional instances in which a personal data breach does not significantly impact the rights and freedoms of individuals.
+For example, you likely do not need to report a breach to the ICO if it involves:

 • losing a printed staff telephone extension number sheet;